Skip to Content

 How Should I Bring Money to the UK?
 A Complete Guide to Cash & Cards

 There can be a considerable amount of confusion when it comes to spending money in the UK.
-As geographically the UK is part of Europe – and was historically part of the European Union (EU) – some people do think that the UK currency is Euros.
+As geographically the UK is part of Europe – and was historically part of the European Union (EU) – some people think that the UK currency is Euros.

 By the end of this guide, you’ll know all about UK currency and how best to use it.
 Let’s get stuck in by discussing the denominations British currency comes in.